top of page

 perhaps even the freedom to err.

-But on the eve before invading the neighboring land
+But on the eve of invading a neighboring land

 vanished like mist.